naccdata/data-platform-demos/demo/r-uploader/README.md

 # R Uploader

+This example uses a Docker image to illustrate deploying a R script calling Python to upload a file from disk.
+As mentioned above, if uploading from disk is your scenario, you should consider using the Flywheel CLI instead of writing your own script.

 > This demo uses the [reticulate](https://rstudio.github.io/reticulate/) package to use the Flywheel Python SDK within R.

 You will need [Docker](https://www.docker.com) installed to be able to run this demo.